$p$-adic Dynamics of Hecke Operators on Modular Curves: Abstract

 \section{Abstract}

 In this paper we study the $p$-adic dynamics of prime-to-$p$ Hecke operators on the set of points of modular curves in both cases of good ordinary and supersingular reduction.
-We pay special attention to the dynamics on the set of singular moduli.
-In the case of ordinary reduction we employ the Serre-Tate coordinates, while in the supersingular case we use a parameter on the deformation space of the unique formal group of height $2$ over $\fpbar$, and take advantage of the Gross-Hopkins period map.
+We pay special attention to the dynamics on the set of CM points.
+In the case of ordinary reduction we employ the Serre-Tate coordinates, while in the case of supersingular reduction we use a parameter on the deformation space of the unique formal group of height $2$ over $\fpbar$, and take advantage of the Gross-Hopkins period map.